priyakdey/priyakdey.github.io/content/posts/house-robber/index.md

 If we look carefully, we can see that, for max loot at curr_index, we need to know which house to loot next which can be from [curr_index + 2, len(nums) - 1].
-And for next iteration, [curr_index + 1] comes into the possible jump window.
+And for the next iteration, [curr_index + 1] comes into the possible jump window.
 So we can keep track of two things -

 - the next index to jump to, rather the loot at the next index to jump to.
-- curr_index + 1 position loot for using it in next iteration.
+- curr_index + 1 position loot for using it in the next iteration.

-The final solution comes out to be..
+The final solution comes out to be...

 ```python
 from typing import List